 - You are physically, mentally, and spiritually prepared for the task of not just starting, but FINISHING, this extremely challenging race.

-We will review postcards and hope to send out the first round of invitations on or about October 1, 2016.
+We will review postcards and hope to send out the first round of invitations in the near future.
 (This is pending race permit approvals.)

 Thank you for your interest and enthusiasm!